 This experiment relies on very fast data transmission and high trigger rates.
-JLab systems will provide the calorimeter and muon system readout and trigger, and define the overall DAQ architechture.
+JLab systems will provide the calorimeter and muon system readout and trigger, and define the overall DAQ architecture.
 A SLAC system will readout the silicon tracker/vertexer at ~40 MHz, select triggered events, and interface to the overall data stream.
-The SLAC SVT system will cost about \$650k.
-The JLab ECal and trigger will cost about \$600k, and JLab will absorb the overall system DAQ costs with its existing infrastructure.
+Beyond what was required for the Test Run, the SLAC SVT system will cost about \$340k.
+The additional JLab ECal and trigger elements will cost about \$55k, and JLab will absorb the overall system DAQ and data storage costs with its existing infrastructure.

-Altogether, the HPS experiment will cost approximately \$3.1M, including Lab overheads on labor and contingencies.
+Altogether, the HPS experiment will cost approximately \$1.88M, including Lab overheads on labor and contingencies.
 That estimate assumes that collaborating institutions will help engineer and design the calorimeter and muon systems, and it reflects considerable savings arising from using existing apparatus and donations of major components.